jorge-ramirez-upm/RepTate/docs/source/developers/callgraphGUI.rst

 Applications
 ------------

-Example diagram of the class inheritance of one of the Theories
+Example diagram of the class inheritance of one of the Theories (LVE):

 .. graphviz::